post image

 Medical conditions that increase thirst and urination, or in which the bladder or gastrointestinal tract are irritated, may contribute to the house-soiling problems in dogs.
 The list of such problems is lengthy, but a few of the more common conditions include:

 It is important to have your veterinarian perform a thorough physical examination to rule out underlying medical conditions as a cause of inappropriate elimination behavior.
-This is particularly relevant if your dog has had a sudden breakdown of house training.
+This is particularly relevant if your dog has had a sudden breakdown of house training behaviors.

 Urine and Fecal Marking Behavior in Dogs

-Neutering male dogs corrects this problem in about 60 percent of cases, but many dogs persist in marking for months or years after the surgery.
+Neutering male dogs corrects this problem in about 60% of cases, but many dogs persist in marking for months or years after the surgery.
 Bitches that urine-mark do so for similar reasons: Unneutered bitches may show an increase in the frequency of urine-marking around the time of estrus.

 The behavioral approach to treating territorial urine-marking in neutered males and females involves:

-b) thoroughly cleaning urine-marked sites with an odor neutralizer.
-If these measure fail to address the problem, treatment with medication may be the only solution.
+If these measures fail to address the problem, treatment with medication may be the only solution.

 Canine Submissive Urination

 Dogs that exhibit this type of behavior typically squat or roll over and urinate as they greet their owners or strangers at the door.
-The behavior is really a gesture of appeasement.
+This behavior is really a gesture of appeasement.

 The problem is often temporary, occurring mainly during puppyhood and mostly occurring during the first year of the dog’s life.
 Submissive urination occurs most commonly in certain breeds (e.g. cocker spaniels) and is more common in females.

-If you can’t wait until your pup has matured beyond the super-submissive stage, avoid making dominant gestures toward her.
-For example, when you greet your pup, don’t look at, talk to or touch her.
-Give her a wide berth until you are seated, then allow her to approach at her own speed.
+If you can’t wait until your pup has matured beyond the super-submissive stage, avoid making dominant gestures toward them.
+For example, when you greet your pup, don’t look at, talk to, or touch them.
+Give them a wide berth until you are seated, then allow them to approach at their own speed.

 Separation Anxiety in Dogs

 Does your dog urinate and defecate ONLY when you are away from home?
 If so, in all likelihood, anxiety is triggering the behavior.
-Dogs with separation anxiety typically have a dysfunctional history, follow their owners around the home, look distressed when about to be left alone, whine or bark immediately after their owner leaves, fail to eat in their owners’ absence, and greet them exuberantly when they return home.
+Dogs with separation anxiety typically have a dysfunctional history, following their owners around the home, looking distressed when about to be left alone, whining or barking immediately after their owner leaves, failing to eat in their owners’ absence, and greeting them exuberantly when they return home.

 Psychological problems like submissive urination and separation anxiety should be addressed separately and not treated as a simple house-soiling problem.